redux-saga/redux-saga/docs/api/README.md

 #### Notes

-The `{subscribe, dispatch}` is used to fulfill `take` and `put` Effects.
+The `{channel, dispatch}` is used to fulfill `take` and `put` Effects.
 This defines the Input/Output interface of the Saga.

-`subscribe` is used to fulfill `take(PATTERN)` effects.
-It must call `callback` every time it has an input to dispatch (e.g. on every mouse click if the Saga is connected to DOM click events).
-Each time `subscribe` emits an input to its callbacks, if the Saga is blocked on a `take` effect, and if the take pattern matches the currently incoming input, the Saga is resumed with that input.
+`channel` is used to fulfill `take(PATTERN)` effects.
+Every time something gets put on the channel it's notifying all pending internal listeners.
+If the Saga is blocked on a `take` effect, and if the take pattern matches the currently incoming input, the Saga is resumed with that input.

 `dispatch` is used to fulfill `put` effects.
 Each time the Saga emits a `yield put(output)`, `dispatch` is invoked with output.

+An example how to use this API may be found [here](../UsingRunSaga.md).

 ## Utils